 Europe at night

 This shot shows Europe at night.
-You can clearly see how densely populated the western part is compared to the east.
+You can clearly see how densely populated the western part of the continent is compared to the east.
 The Russian population is fantastically concentrated in just a few cities, most prominently Moscow and St. Petersburg, while western Europe seems to never sleep.

 Economy and prosperity

-While the data showcased above is only available for European Union countries, it does a very job at showing the economic divide between west and east at a glance.
-In 2013, the GDP per capita for the Russian Federation was 14,612 USD, while the that of Germany was 46,268 USD or roughly three times more.
+While the data showcased above is only available for European Union countries, it does a very good job at demonstrating the economic divide between west and east at a glance.
+In 2013, the GDP per capita for the Russian Federation was $14,612, while the that of Germany was $46,268 (roughly three times more).

-Once the Soviet Union took control of much of Central and Eastern Europe, it began a campaign of plundering lasting more than 15 years, in some instances rivaling Genghis Khan himself.
+Once the Soviet Union took control of much of Central and Eastern Europe, it began a campaign of plundering lasting more than 15 years — in some instances rivaling that of Genghis Khan.
 Besides official war compensations, the Soviet Union helped themselves to the raw materials and industrial resources of occupied nations.
 Grain, food, machinery, steel, coal and other items were seized and transported east to the Soviet Union.
-For many years companies that were set up by the Soviets sucked the blood of Eastern Europe, with Romania and Hungary suffering the most.
+For many years, companies that were set up by the Soviets sucked the blood of Eastern Europe, with Romania and Hungary suffering the most.

 “Valuable machines, and in numerous instances whole plants, were dismantled and removed to the Soviet Union.
 Grains and other victuals were seized in huge quantities.
 Almost one-half of the livestock was taken out of the country.
 Safe deposit boxes were forced open and their contents removed.
 Whether the property was private or public did not make any difference.
 Private homes, public warehouses, stores, government agencies and banks all received the same treatment.
 [The properties] of neutral powers, such as Switzerland, Sweden or Turkey were not spared,” reported André Kertész.